Individual Instrument / Voice Lessons

 The Yale School of Music offers music lessons to students in Yale College, the Graduate School of Arts and Sciences, and the graduate professional schools.

-Instruction is available in flute, oboe, clarinet, bassoon, classical saxophone, horn, trumpet, trombone, tuba, percussion, harp, harpsichord, piano, organ, guitar, voice, violin, viola, cello, and double bass.
-YSM does not provide instruments, so students must have access to their own instruments.
+Instruction is available in flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, percussion, harp, harpsichord, piano, organ, guitar, voice, violin, viola, cello, and double bass.
+YSM does not provide instruments for lessons, so students must have access to their own instruments.

 Students interested in composition, choral conducting, and orchestral conducting can find classes in the Department of Music and in the School of Music.